osrf/ros2multirobotbook/src/ros2_api.md

 existing ROS code, you will learn about a number of concepts, patterns, and conventions, such as:

-- organizing your code into *packages*;
+- organizing your code into *packages*
-- organizing your packages into a *workspace*;
+- organizing your packages into a *workspace*
-- managing *dependencies* among packages;
+- managing *dependencies* among packages
-- using the `colcon` tool to build code in multiple packages in dependency order;
+- using the `colcon` tool to build code in multiple packages in dependency order
-- using the `ament` module in your `CMakeLists.txt` files;
+- using the `ament` module in your `CMakeLists.txt` files
-- structuring your code to allow run-time control of how nodes maps to processes; and
+- structuring your code to allow run-time control of how nodes maps to processes
-- using the client libraries' console-logging routines for output to screen and elsewhere.
+- using the client libraries' console-logging routines for output to screen and elsewhere

 These techniques will serve you well when you start building your own ROS applications, especially when you want to share your code with others, whether